Kepler-1708b: Host star

 Kepler-1708 is slightly larger and more massive than the Sun, with a mass of 1.088±0.072 Solar mass and radius of 1.117±0.064 Solar radius.
-It also hotter and more luminous than the Sun, with an effective temperature of 6157 +231/−202 K and a bolometric luminosity of 1.521 Solar luminosity.
+It is also hotter and more luminous than the Sun, with an effective temperature of 6157 +231/−202 K and a bolometric luminosity of 1.521 Solar luminosity.
 Based on these properties, Kepler-1708 is likely an F-type main sequence star with a Sun-like metallicity of [Fe/H] = 0.0±0.2 Metallicity#Chemical_abundance_ratios|dex and an age of 3.16±2.26 billion years.

 Potential exomoon

 In 2021, David Kipping and colleagues performed a search for exomoons around cool, long-period gas giant exoplanets using Kepler photometric data.
 Out of a sample of 70 exoplanets analyzed, only Kepler-1708b exhibited signs of an orbiting exomoon manifesting as faint, secondary transits accompanying the planet's transits.
 This possible exomoon, designated Kepler-1708b I, appears to measure below the size of Neptune at 2.6 times Earth's radius.
 It likely orbits coplanar to its host planet from a distance up to 12 planetary radii—comparable to the distance between Jupiter and its moon Europa, or twice the Earth–Moon distance.
 The extraordinarily large size of Kepler-1708b I is reminiscent of Kepler-1625b I, another Neptune-sized exomoon candidate previously reported by Kipping et al. in 2017.

 Additional observations are necessary to confirm or refute the exomoon's existence—only two transits by Kepler-1708b and its possible exomoon have been observed, and no transit timing variations can be determined as of yet.
 Kipping et al. determine that the probability of detecting one false positive exomoon in the studied sample of 70 exoplanets was <50%.
-A follow up study suggested Kepler-1708b I is likely undetectable with the Hubble Space Telescope, but the James Webb Space Telescope should be able to confirm or refute its existence.
+A follow-up study suggested Kepler-1708b I is likely undetectable with the Hubble Space Telescope, but the James Webb Space Telescope should be able to confirm or refute its existence.

+In 2024, a paper was published disputing both 1625b I and 1708b I’s existences, but a reply to this paper refute most claims given, and conclude that the existence of an exomoon is likely but need additional observations.